5G Network Security Market Size and Share

 5G Network Security Market Analysis by Mordor Intelligence

-The 5G network security market size stands at USD 8.73 billion in 2025 and is projected to reach USD 34.70 billion by 2030, growing at a 31.66% CAGR.
+The 5G network security market is expected to grow from USD 8.73 billion in 2025 to USD 11.37 billion in 2026 and is forecast to reach USD 42.46 billion by 2031 at 30.15% CAGR over 2026-2031.
 Growth is powered by the shift to standalone 5G cores, rapid network-slicing adoption, and overlapping mandates from 3GPP, NIST, and ETSI that require deeper, API-level protection.
 Enterprises are moving quickly to private 5G, especially in manufacturing and healthcare, and they expect carrier-grade security controls that scale from core to edge.
 Managed security services are gaining favor because few firms can keep pace with the skill demands of zero-trust architectures.
 Meanwhile, the push for multi-access edge computing (MEC) drives demand for distributed threat detection that works within stringent latency budgets.
 Together, these conditions reinforce a robust expansion path for the 5G network security market.

 Key Report Takeaways